apoloval/msx-sandbox/README.md

 ## Contents

 * `hello/`.
 A Hello World! implementation written in assembly language.
-It generates a ROM file, which can be easily loaded into your favorite emulator.
+It generates a ROM file to be loaded as a cartridge and a BIN file to be converted into WAV and loadde with BLOAD.